 Students may not elect the pass-no pass grading option for any major requirement or any course offered through their major department.
 A course in which a passing (P) or marginal pass (PD) grade has been recorded before the time of major declaration may not contribute to a student’s major requirements unless specifically approved by the major department.

 Students may not elect the pass-no pass option for courses offered through Furman study away programs.
+This prohibition is waived for Furman study away courses offered on Furman faculty-led programs during the spring 2020 semester.
 Exceptions to use the pass-no pass grading option for courses associated with study away programs may be requested by individual program directors and will be granted only with the approval of the Associate Academic Dean and the Director of the Rinker Center for Study Away and International Education.
 If such approval is granted, it will be made available to all students in the course.

-All courses that a student completes through the pass-no pass grading option contribute to the 12-credit limit and once selected the pass-no pass grading option designation cannot be revoked.
+All courses that a student completes through the pass-no pass grading option contribute to the 12-credit limit, except for pass-no pass elections made for spring 2020 courses, and once selected the pass-no pass grading option designation cannot be revoked.
 Withdrawal from a course graded through the pass-no pass grading option will not contribute to the 12-credit limit.
 Courses graded on a pass-no pass basis only do not contribute to meeting the 12-credit pass-no pass grading option limit.

 Final grades must be submitted within 48 hours after the conclusion of the examination period, excluding Sundays, using the online submission tool.
 Students may access their grades for the term via MyFurman as soon as they have been verified.